This is what started it all.

 The point is this...progesterone and its cousins have powerful effects on the anxiety circuit.

-Look, general anxiety state (see CBD and general anxiety disorder), as well as socio-psychological stress (differences in income, roles, etc), come into play even within women themselves.
+Look, general anxiety state (see CBD and general anxiety disorder), as well as socio-psychological stress (differences in income, roles, etc), come into play even between women themselves.

-That being said, hormones are the key lever in perimenopause and the bulk of effects likely reside there.
+That being said, hormones are the key lever in perimenopause and the bulk of effects likely reside there for anxiety.

 Does perimenopause anxiety go away